 Information technology policies and guidelines have been designed with existing laws and other policies as well as the following guiding principles in mind:

-If you suspect violations of this policy, contact the Chief Technology Officer, Irv Wiswall, at (503) 883-2575 or email@example.com or any other member of the ITS Staff.
+Procedure: If you suspect violations of these policies, contact the ITS Support Offices (email@example.com or (503) 883-2553), or any other member of the ITS Staff.

-Violations of this policy will ordinarily result in an educational process and a warning.
+Violations of these policies will ordinarily result in an educational process and a warning.
 Serious or repeated violations may result in denial of access to College owned information technology, which normally means disabling user ID access to campus servers and will be reported to the appropriate dean or vice president.

 Acceptable Use Policy